nodemcu/nodemcu-firmware/README.md

 ## Documentation

-The entire [NodeMCU documentation] is maintained right in this repository in [docs](/docs/).
+The entire [NodeMCU documentation](https://nodemcu.readthedocs.io) is maintained right in this repository at [/docs](/docs/).
 The fact that the API documentation is maintained in the same repository as the code that _provides_ the API ensures consistency between the two.

-With every commit, the documentation is rebuilt by _Read the Docs_ and thus transformed from terse Markdown into a convenient HTML site hosted here - [NodeMCU documentation].
+With every commit the documentation is rebuilt by Read the Docs and thus transformed from terse Markdown into a nicely browsable HTML site at [https://nodemcu.readthedocs.io](https://nodemcu.readthedocs.io).

 Pages: